1011010010100010/jm-castle-warehouse/run/how-to.md

 Then execute the install-service.bat file and accept the dialogs.

 After executing the service should run.
 Otherwise something went wrong.

+The installation includes creation of a folder "daemon" within the folder where the start-script is, e.g. when the script is "C:\castle-live\castle-warehouse\build\start.mjs" then "daemon" is created in "C:\castle-live\castle-warehouse\build".

+The daemoin folder includes the files which are necessary for the service excution and two log files.

 ### uninstall-service.bat